microsoft/localizationkit/README.md

 Identifier: `token_matching`

-Checks that the tokens in a string match across all languages. e.g. If your English string is "Hello %s" but your French string is "Boujour", this would flag that there is a missing token in the French string.
+Checks that the tokens in a string match across all languages. e.g. If your English string is "Hello %s" but your French string is "Bonjour", this would flag that there is a missing token in the French string.

 <details>
     <summary>Configuration</summary>